BIH-CEI/rd-cdm/docs/background/background_file.rst

 ---------------

 .. image:: ../_static/v2_0_0/figure1_rd_cdm.jpeg
-   :alt: RD CDM Diagram
+   :alt: RD-CDM Diagram
    :width: 1400px

-Overview of the RD CDM v2.0.0 showing the data elements and sections.
-The RD CDM does not define cardinalities or relationships to allow for nation-specific balloting and implementation.
+Overview of the RD-CDM v2.0.0 showing the data elements and sections.
+The RD-CDM does not define cardinalities or relationships to allow for nation-specific balloting and implementation.

 .. note::
-    The RD CDM is a community-driven project, and we welcome contributions from researchers, clinicians, and other stakeholders in the rare disease community.
+    The RD-CDM is a community-driven project, and we welcome contributions from researchers, clinicians, and other stakeholders in the rare disease community.
-    If you would like to contribute to the RD CDM, please read our `contributing guidelines <https://rd-cdm.readthedocs.io/en/latest/contributing.html>`_.
+    If you would like to contribute to the RD-CDM, please read our `contributing guidelines <https://rd-cdm.readthedocs.io/en/latest/contributing.html>`_.